 QB Myles Brennan says he's staying at LSU

-BATON ROUGE - Quarterback Myles Brennan, who was sidelined with an injury this past season, says he plans to stick with LSU.
+BATON ROUGE - Quarterback Myles Brennan, who said he planned to leave LSU after being sidelined with an injury this past season, is now expected to stay with the Tigers.

-Brennan made the announcement on Thursday via tweet.
+Brennan made the announcement on Thursday via a tweet.
 The LSU quarterback shared a clip of the famous "I'm not leaving" scene from 'The Wolf of Wall Street' with the caption "There’s no place like home.
 Let’s ride tiger nation!"

 If you're not familiar with the scene, beware it contains explicit language.